Join Over 60,000 People & Get FREE Weekly Tips in Your Inbox!

 6. Use Clear Call-to-Actions (CTAs)

-Well, this is where a clear and compelling call-to-action (CTA) comes into play.
-A CTA guides your audience on the next steps they should take, whether it’s making a purchase, signing up for a webinar or downloading a resource.
+Your email has been opened, and your content has been consumed.
+Now what?
+A clear and compelling call-to-action (CTA) guides your audience on the next steps they should take, whether it’s making a purchase, signing up for a webinar or downloading a resource.

-Best Practices for Using Clear Call-to-Actions (CTAs)
+Best Practices for Using Clear Call-to-Actions (CTAs):

 • Be Specific: Clearly state what you want the recipient to do next.
-Instead of using generic phrases like ‘click here’, use more descriptive language like ‘download your free guide’.
+Instead of using generic phrases like ‘click here,’ use more descriptive language like ‘download your free guide.’

 • Create a Sense of Urgency: Encourage action by creating a sense of urgency with your CTAs.
 For example, ‘Claim your 50% discount before it expires!’